Flood Warning issued for Henderson, Navarro by NWS - News Break

 Flood Warning issued for Henderson, Navarro by NWS

-Effective: 2021-05-19 20:20:00 CDT Expires: 2021-05-20 14:30:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Do not drive cars through flooded areas.
+Effective: 2021-05-23 08:46:00 CDT Expires: 2021-05-26 08:05:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Do not drive cars through flooded areas.
 Caution is urged when walking near riverbanks.
-Target Area: Henderson; Navarro The Flood Warning is cancelled for the following rivers in Texas Trinity River Near Long Lake (Oakwood) affecting Freestone, Anderson and Leon Counties.
-The Flood Warning continues for the following rivers in Texas Trinity River At Trinidad affecting Navarro and Henderson Counties.
+Target Area: Henderson; Navarro The Flood Warning is extended for the following rivers in Texas Trinity River At Trinidad affecting Navarro and Henderson Counties.
+Trinity River Near Long Lake (Oakwood) affecting Freestone, Anderson and Leon Counties.
 Additional information is available at www.weather.gov/fwd.
-The Flood Warning remains in effect The Flood Warning continues for the Trinity River At Trinidad. * Until further notice or until the warning is cancelled. * At 7:00 PM CDT Wednesday the stage was 39.5 feet. * Flood stage is 33.0 feet. * Minor flooding is occurring and moderate flooding is forecast. * Forecast...The river is expected to rise to a crest of 41.1 feet Friday night. * Impact...At 40.0 feet, Moderate flooding will occur along the right bank to agricultural fields and the cattle industry.alerts.weather.gov
+The Flood Warning is now in effect until Wednesday morning The Flood Warning continues for the Trinity River At Trinidad. * Until Wednesday morning. * At 8:00 AM CDT Sunday the stage was 37.6 feet. * Flood stage is 33.0 feet. * Minor flooding is occurring and minor flooding is forecast. * Forecast...The river has crested is expected to fall below flood stage Tuesday evening. * Impact...At 37.0 feet, Minor flooding to woodlands and low land areas will occur on the right bank of the river.alerts.weather.gov